Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-\paragraph*{The problem, restated.} We are now ready to formally state the problem: Let $\T$ be a collection of $n$ non-vertical pairwise disjoint triangles in general position in $\reals^3$.
-As already mentioned above and illustrated in Figure~\ref{tricyc}, $(\T,\prec)$ may contain cycles.
-Our goal is to cut the triangles of $\T$ into a small number of path-connected pieces of constant description complexity, so that, for the collection $\OO$ of the resulting pieces, $(\OO,\prec)$ is acyclic---a \emph{depth order}.\footnote{ Technically, we imagine cuts to have non-zero, albeit arbitrarily small, width, in order to keep the resulting objects pairwise disjoint and their depth relation unambiguous.
-We will not mention hereafter the requirement that cutting the triangles involves leaving small gaps of this sort.}
+\paragraph*{The problem, restated.} We are now ready to formally state the problem: Let $\T$ be a collection of $n$ non-vertical pairwise disjoint relatively open triangles in~$\reals^3$.
+As already mentioned above and illustrated in Figure~\ref{fig:tricyc}, $(\T,\prec)$ may contain cycles.
+Our goal is to cut the triangles of $\T$ into a small number of (relatively open) path-connected pieces of constant description complexity, so that, for the collection $\OO$ of the resulting pieces, $(\OO,\prec)$ is acyclic---a \emph{depth order}.

-There is a straightforward way of achieving this: Project all triangles of $\T$ orthogonally to the $xy$-plane and form the resulting arrangement of triangles, which consists of at most $O(n^2)$ faces.
-Extrude each face of this arrangement into an unbounded $z$-vertical prism, and cut each triangle $\Delta\in\T$ into pieces along the polygonal curve of its intersection with the prism boundary.
-It is easy to see that the number of resulting pieces is $O(n^3)$, and that the pieces corresponding to a single prism form a linear order under $\prec$, while the pieces from different prisms are unrelated by $\prec$, so indeed there are no cycles.
+A straightforward way of achieving this is to project all triangles of $\T$ orthogonally to the $xy$-plane and form the resulting arrangement of triangles, which consists of at most $O(n^2)$ faces.
+Extrude each face of this arrangement into an unbounded $z$-vertical prism, cut each triangle $\Delta\in\T$ into pieces along the polygonal curve of its intersection with the prism boundary, and repeat this procedure for each prism.
+It is easy to see that the number of resulting pieces is $O(n^3)$, a bound tight in the worst case for this specific construction, and that the pieces corresponding to a single prism form a linear order under $\prec$, while pieces from different prisms are unrelated by $\prec$, so indeed there are no cycles.
 It is moreover easy to refine this decomposition so that the resulting pieces are triangles, with no asymptotic increase in the number of pieces.

-The cubic number of pieces obtained by this naive approach is excessive.
-A better bound on the number of pieces sufficient to eliminate all cycles is provided by the \emph{binary space partition}~(BSP) technique of Paterson and Yao~\cite{PY}, which eliminates all cycles by cutting the triangles into $\Theta(n^2)$ (triangular) pieces.
-In fact, the construction in \cite{PY} has a much stronger property: the resulting collection of triangular pieces has no cycles in the depth relation corresponding to \emph{any} viewing direction, or, more generally, to the perspective view from an arbitrary point.
+The cubic number of pieces obtained by this na\"ive approach is way too excessive.
+A better bound on the number of pieces, sufficient to eliminate all cycles, is provided by the \emph{binary space partition}~(BSP) technique of Paterson and Yao \cite{PY}, which eliminates all cycles by cutting the triangles into $\Theta(n^2)$ (triangular) pieces.
+In fact, as already mentioned, the construction in \cite{PY} has a much stronger property: the resulting collection of triangular pieces has no cycles in the depth relation corresponding to \emph{any} viewing direction, or, more generally, to the perspective view from any point.